Alex Robertson (soccer, born 2003): Cardiff City

 On 7 August 2024, Robertson signed for Championship club Cardiff City on a four-year contract.
 The initial fee was reported to be just under £1 million with the potential to rise to £3 million should all add-ons be met.

 Robertson was injured during pre-season ahead of the 2025–26 season, but after returning to fitness was unable to break back into the first-team, being urged by manager Brian Barry-Murphy to "do more".

 International career

 Robertson is eligible to represent Australia through his father, Scotland through birth, Peru through his mother, and England, having lived there for most of his teen life.
 He has represented Australia and England at youth international level.
 On 14 March 2023, he was called to represent the Australia men's national soccer team for two friendly matches against Ecuador and made his debut, from the bench on 24 March 2023, becoming the first third-generation international for Australia in the process.

-In October 2025, Robertson was recalled to the Australia national team, for he first time since October 2023.
+In October 2025, Robertson was recalled to the Australia national team, for the first time since October 2023.